Graduate School Course Descriptions

 M.A.
 Intercultural Studies

-CS 520 Missionary Movements in Review: Lessons for Contemporary Mission 3 Credits
+CS520 Missionary Movements in Review: Lessons for Contemporary Mission 3 credits

 Adopting the historical method of identifying key events from the past, this course will undertake a history of mission through the lens of missionary movements.
 An overview of movements that can be clearly identified as missionary due to their evangelistic and outward focus will lay the foundation for the course.
 In turn this will allow for a critical examination of what defines a missionary movement, the interrelationship between the organic nature and organizational reality of mission and any common factors that exist in the success or long term demise of a missionary movement.
 The outcome will be to develop analytical tools that provide lessons for contemporary mission.

-LD 620 Generational Succession 3 Credits
+Generational Succession 3 credits

 This course addresses a largely ignored and under-described aspect of leadership.
 Of particular relevance to leaders in Western cultural contexts, this course explores the role of mentoring, transformational leadership and, importantly, the diverse roles for both older and younger leaders.
 Missional communities do not devalue experience nor do they condone generationally bound communities.
 The student will learn to accommodate and celebrate a multi-generational approach to leadership.

-MS 640 Missions Coaching & Mentoring 3 credits
+Missions Coaching & Mentoring 3 credits

 Useful for missions pastors, mobilizers, and missionaries alike, this course will explore the life of Jesus and how he mentored and mobilized the disciples.
 Students will also investigate the philosophies and methods of mentoring others for the cause of the Great Commission.
-Understanding various mentoring theories and best practices will equip mobilizers to be more effective in their efforts.
-Since for many, the missionary call develops over time, students will explore ways mobilizers can walk alongside those whom God is calling.
+Understanding various mentoring theories and best practices equips mobilizers to be more effective in their efforts.
+Since for many, the missionary call develops and grows over time, students will explore ways mobilizers can walk alongside those whom God is calling.
 Topics such as the distinction between coaching and mentoring, discipleship, encouragement, conversation analysis, accountability, education, and training will be considered.